Arcade Game Technician: Salary and Career Facts

 What is an Arcade Game Technician?

-As an arcade game technician, you're be responsible for installing, repairing and maintaining the games found in arcades, theme parks and other types of amusement centers.
-You might be responsible for fixing pinball machines, skeeball machines, carnival games and other electronically operated game.
+As an arcade game technician, you're responsible for installing, repairing and maintaining the games found in arcades, theme parks and other types of amusement centers.
+You might be responsible for fixing pinball machines, skeeball machines, carnival games and other electronically operated games.

 What Education or Training Will I Need?